MetaDocencia/NASA_TOPS-OS101-2026/Module_1/M1_readme.md

 ## About This Module

-Welcome to this introductory module on open science.
-Open Science is the principle and practice of making research products and processes available to all, while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility, and equity.
-In this module, you take a closer look at what open science is, the current landscape as well as the benefits and challenges.
-You then get a glimpse into the practice of open science including a case study.
-To start your journey with open science, you are presented with actions that you can take starting today, such as exploring communities that you can engage with.
+Welcome to this introductory module on open science!
+For the purposes of this course, open science is defined as "a collaborative culture enabled by technology that empowers the open sharing of data, information, and knowledge within the scientific community and the wider public to accelerate scientific research and understanding."
+(Ramachandran et al. 2021) In this module, you will take a closer look at what open science is, the current landscape and best practices, as well as the benefits and challenges.
+You will also get a glimpse into the application of open science through a case study.
+To start your journey with open science, you will be presented with actions that you can take starting today, such as exploring scientific communities that you can engage with.

 ### Target Audience